 I’ve called the San Francisco and Oakland home for the last 15 years, but I have East Coast roots.
 I take photography jobs nationally and world wide.
 My passport is current and I love using it!

 Yes!
 I’ll be there with bells on.

-How many photos do you take at a wedding?
+How many photos do I get?

 How soon will we be able to see our photos?

 Four to six weeks is my average turnaround time for wedding photographs.

 Yes!
 You can print your hearts out.
 All of my packages include high resolution digital images.
 Legally, the copyright stays with me as the photographer… meaning if you want to send some images to your favorite wedding blog, let’s talk!
 Of course I’d love that.